What is EMDR?

 EMDR is a form of psychotherapy developed in the 1980s, by American psychologist Francine Shapiro.

 Since then it has been used with a wide range of conditions:

 EMDR is currently recommended by NICE (National Institute of Health and Care Excellence) for the Treatment of PTSD.

 Traumatic events can cause ongoing distress, in the form of flashbacks, nightmares or intrusive, distressing thoughts and emotions.
-It is believed that this can be caused due to the mind becoming overwhelmed by the traumatic experience.
+Often the mind becomes overwhelmed by the traumatic experience.

-Such, unprocessed experiences are stored in the brain in their ‘raw’ unprocessed form.
+Unprocessed experiences are stored in the brain.
 This includes the sight, sound, thought and feelings that surround them.
-It is believed that life events trigger a recollection of the original experience, causing the distress you may recognise.
+Life events trigger a recollection of the original experience, causing the distress you may recognise.

 Eye Movement Desensitisation Reprocessing (EMDR) does not erase the memory of what happened.
-Instead, it seeks to process the way these traumatic memories are stored within the brain.
-In turn, making the memories easier to manage.
+Instead, it seeks to process the traumatic memories stored within the brain which makes the memories easier to manage.

 What are the aims?

 We are all different and as such the best way of working with each person will be different.
 However, the broad aims include: